dockerera/dockerera/README.md

-DockerEra + CloudEra = Distributed IaaS Like Amazon or Azur
+dockerera + cloudera
 ========
+Distributed IaaS Like Amazon or Azur
-Ultra Performant much better then Any Other Cloud Plattform
+Ultra Performant much better then Any Other Cloud Plattform and thx to cloudera able to View Logs and realy big Processes in Realtime !

-At Present Porting Longshore man Concepts into DockerEra
+At Present Porting Longshore man Concepts into dockerera Integrating HIPACHE Routers
+Integrating Apache Routers

 ![dockerera logo](https://github.com/dockerera/dockerera/raw/master/dockerera-logo.png)

-# Longshoreman
+# dockerera

 Longshoreman automates application deployment using Docker.
-Just create a Docker repository (or use a service), configure the cluster using AWS or Digital Ocean (or whatever you like) and deploy applications using a Heroku-like CLI tool or Our Web Interface WebUI.
+Just create a Docker repository (or use a service), configure the cluster using AWS or DirektSPEED Hosting (or whatever you like) and deploy applications using a Heroku-like CLI tool or Our Web Interface WebUI.

 [Main GitHub project page](https://github.com/dockerera)